On Cinema

-On Cinema (also called On Cinema at the Cinema) is an American comedy web series and podcast starring Tim Heidecker and Gregg Turkington as amateur film critics.
+On Cinema at the Cinema (or just On Cinema) is an American comedy web series and podcast starring Tim Heidecker and Gregg Turkington as amateur film critics.
 The duo appear as fictionalized versions of themselves.
 The show started as an independently released podcast from 2011 to 2013, before being picked up as a professionally produced web video series by Thing X in 2012, continuing after the site merged with Adult Swim's website in 2013.
-The show moved to HEI Network, an independent service, in 2021, with funding given by user subscriptions and special event ticket purchases.
+The show moved to HEI Network in 2021, an independent service with funding from user subscriptions and special event ticket purchases.

-On Cinema at the Cinema is the hub of a metafictional 'fictional universe', including the original podcast, 15 seasons of the web video series, yearly live Oscar specials, a spin-off limited series entitled "The Trial", the spin-off series Decker, a movie review app, an On Cinema Live! tour, and a film entitled Mister America.
+On Cinema at the Cinema is the hub of a metafictional universe which includes the original podcast, 16 seasons of the web video series, yearly live Oscar specials, a spin-off limited series entitled "The Trial", the spin-off series Decker, a movie review app, an On Cinema Live! tour, and a film entitled Mister America.

 On Cinema also features guest actors, some of whom play fictionalized versions of themselves, most notably actors Joe Estevez and Mark Proksch.
-The show and fictional universe have a dedicated cult following of fans who play along with the storylines via social media, often taking sides as "Timheads" or "Greggheads", or "Unityheads" for those that do not take a side.
+The show and fictional universe have a dedicated cult following of fans who play along with the storylines via social media, often by taking sides in Tim and Gregg's frequent arguments by self-identifying as "Timheads" or "Greggheads".
 Heidecker and Turkington also started Decker-Con, where they appear in character and interact with fans.

 Premise

-Early podcast episodes of On Cinema were usually no longer than one or two minutes.
-Heidecker and Turkington would "review" films without actually providing any meaningful information or critical insight.
-With the video series, Heidecker and Turkington start using a rating scale of "bags of popcorn" ranging from 0–5.
-While Turkington respects the limit of five, Heidecker often goes overboard giving "6 bags" or dozens more, creating tension with Gregg.
-Almost every film gets a score of "5 bags"—known as a 'five-bagger'—or higher from both reviewers.
+Tim and Gregg "review" films without actually providing any meaningful information or critical insight.
+Beginning with the video series, they each give a rating from one to five "bags of popcorn".
+Almost every film gets a score of "5 bags" or higher from both reviewers.
+Many episodes also include special segments, usually from Gregg.

+Episodes of On Cinema are often interrupted by petty arguments.
+Tim tends to derail the show with issues from his personal life, especially his problematic romantic entanglements and bizarre medical problems, much to the chagrin of Gregg, who prefers to focus on the movies.
+Gregg produces low-quality segments like "On Cinema On Location" which provoke anger and harsh criticism from Tim.